mbta/ride_along/doc/adr/0004-notify-riders-via-webhook.md

 This allows us to notify riders with the same number and process that they're used to.
-In the future, the vendor may be able to use our own internally generated ETAs by storing the values received in the webhook, or by making an API call (authenticated separately) to RideAlong.
+In the future, the vendor may be able to use our own internally generated ETAs by storing the values received in the webhook, or by making an API call (authenticated separately) to Ride Along.